curegit/reification/README.md

 ## API

+The public API is defined under the root of the `reification` package.

 ### `Reified` (class)

+Usage: `from reification import Reified`

 `Reified` is a Mixin class designed to facilitate the creation of new types based on reified type parameters.